nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 1. If you entered two flags, i.e. n/work n/presentation:

        Please provide only 1 name flag.

+1. If you entered two similar flag for a Performance command, e.g. adding performance list to event named Event.
+When prompted to input student's name and result, given input: `n/Name1 n/Name2 r/A`, data after the latest detected flag will be used:

+        The result of student name2 has been added successfully under event Event.

 1. If you did not enter any flag, ie. event add: